Chaplain Michael Vosburg

 Formerly, in the food business for 30 years, and an executive chef for 18 years, Chaplain Vosburg was also a professional ice sculptor.
 He likens his work with the men to the artistry of potential – to sculpting.
 He explains, “To the regular eye, a block of ice looked like a block of ice.
 But to me, I began by cutting out the negativity.
 The ice begins to take shape.
 Then, it goes through more careful detailing – then the cleaning…Someone with the natural eye may not see that potential but I can.
 The same is true with the guys.”

 When not working, Chaplain Vosburg says, “I love cooking for my wife today.
 It really does make her happy.”
 Chaplain Vosburg has one daughter, Rhea, who is married to Nate Douglas and works as a dermatologist.
-She is expecting Chaplain Vosburg’s much prayed for and greatly anticipated grandbaby due in March 2015.
+Chaplain Vosburg is also a grandfather!
 Yet another opportunity for Chaplain Vosburg to see some potential and follow his heart!